thekopiman/RFClassification/README.md

 ```
 $ python extract.py --mode classes18 --yaml <yaml path> --data <path of the 80gb spectrogram file> --dest <destination of results> --duplicate-imgs <Refer to Step 2>
 ```
 Refer to documentations for more settings/params.
-(Ref to Docs for Scaling/Slicing of imgs)

 **Step 2** (Recommandation for YOLOv5):\
 For YOLOv5 to work, ensure that the Dataset is in this format, (the folders need to be named images and labels)